KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.5.0.3 - May 26, 2016

+- Bugfix where GetAccessToken would return NULL instead of a new Access Token when the Access Token would have expired, but a valid Refresh Token was still available

 1.5.0.3 - May 12, 2016

 - Added UploadFileViaSimpleUpload method which accepts in a string the path to the file to upload